heldwein/quickstart/ejb-security-interceptors/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this quickstart and run the following command to build the project: mvn clean install
+3. Then "cd" to the server-side sub module: cd server-side
-3. Type this command to build and deploy the archive:
+4. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn jboss-as:deploy

-4. This will deploy `target/jboss-as-ejb-security-interceptors.jar` to the running instance of the server.
+This will deploy `target/jboss-as-ejb-security-interceptors.jar` to the running instance of the server.
+5, Now "cd" back to the root directory of this quickstart:
+    cd ..
+6. Now "cd" to the client module: cd client/

 Run the client